guntiso/mojoz/README.md

-  * **_[other db]_ sql** - any other keys ending with `sql` will also be loaded into `sqlWrite` field of [TypeDef](https://static.javadoc.io/org.mojoz/mojoz_2.13/2.0.0/org/mojoz/metadata/TypeDef.html) by [YamlTypeDefLoader](https://static.javadoc.io/org.mojoz/mojoz_2.13/2.0.0/org/mojoz/metadata/in/YamlTypeDefLoader.html) and can be used by corresponding sql writer.
+  * **_[other db]_ sql** - any other keys ending with `sql` will also be loaded into `sqlWrite` field of [TypeDef](https://static.javadoc.io/org.mojoz/mojoz_2.13/2.0.0/org/mojoz/metadata/TypeDef.html) by [YamlTypeDefLoader](https://static.javadoc.io/org.mojoz/mojoz_2.13/2.0.0/org/mojoz/metadata/in/YamlTypeDefLoader.html) and can be used by corresponding sql generator.

 Example:
 ```yaml